hantsy/quarkus-sandbox/docs/reactive.md

 When the Quarkus application is started, it will raise an `StartupEvent`, the `DataInitializer` observes it and insert the data as expected.

-Simply use the [docker-compose file](https://github.com/hantsy/quarkus-sample/blob/master/docker-compose.yml) in  [my repos](https://github.com/hantsy/quarkus-sample/) to serve a  Postgres server in seconds.
+To start a Postgres server, simply use the [docker-compose file](https://github.com/hantsy/quarkus-sample/blob/master/docker-compose.yml)  provided in  [my repos](https://github.com/hantsy/quarkus-sample/) to serve a  Postgres server in docker.

 ```java
 docker-compose up postgres
 ```

-It uses the [initial scripts](https://github.com/hantsy/quarkus-sample/blob/master/pg-initdb.d/init.sql) to prepare the tables used in our sample.
+It uses the predefined [initial scripts](https://github.com/hantsy/quarkus-sample/blob/master/pg-initdb.d/init.sql) to prepare the tables used in our sample at the startup stage.

-Start up the application.
+Now, let's start up our application.

+Execute the following command in the root folder of the project.

 ```bash
 mvn quarkus:dev
 ```

-And try to access the API endpoints using the `curl` command.
+Open a terminal, and try to access the sample API endpoints using the `curl` command.

 ```bash
 # curl http://localhost:8080/posts